 So while it isn’t a perfect solution for these small bikes, it is definitely a good solution.
 It’s possible that the rack contact could cause some minor damage to frames or forks but for us it definitely keeps them in better condition than what resembles a life-size version of a disentanglement puzzle on your garage floor.

 The wheel well has 3″ of space for your tire to fit.
 The product description says that the width can stretch from 2.5″ to 3.5″.
 The actual measurements according to my tape measure are 3″to 4″.

 It doesn’t technically stretch, but the wheel well splays to a sort of “V” position.
 However, the base of the wheel holder will always be 3″.
 Double check the width of your tires before purchasing this product as some mountain bikes, fat bikes, and beach cruisers will not fit.

 Made from a fine powder coated steel, it’s not the same heavy duty steel that you may be familiar with for public bike racks (at parks, in front of schools and buildings, etc.).
 It’s also very light (10 lbs.) and doesn’t anchor to the floor in any way, so when you load bikes it does shift around a bit if it is empty.
 When there is another bike in it, it stays put as you load others.

 I anticipate that this product will have about a two-year life expectancy.
 It isn’t made from high quality materials and I doubt it will last until the kids go to high school.

 But for such a low price, I wouldn’t mind purchasing it every couple of years until our kids’ bikes are large enough to be compatible with a higher quality system that they can use.
-While certainly not the best rack out there, the Simple Housewares rack combines kid-friendliness with affordability to makes it a solid solution for young families.
+While certainly not the best bike storage rack out there, the Simple Housewares rack combines kid-friendliness with affordability to makes it a solid solution for young families.